Stop email from interrupting your creativity and connections by getting out of your inbox and into your life.

 6. Remove email from your phone.

 There is only one way to know if you can live and work without email on your phone.
 Remove it.
 Try a 30-90 day window and see what it’s like.
 I removed email from my phone years ago and can think of fewer than 3 instances when it would have been convenient to have email on my phone.
 Now I never think about it.
 That means if I am away from my computer, I don’t check email.
 I don’t check it when I’m out to eat, in an airport, in the car, when I’m waiting or bored.
 It can wait.

 While you can’t prevent 100% of the nonsense that arrives in your inbox, take responsibility for what you let in there.
 If you subscribed to a list or website that bombards you with sales offers or deals all day long, remember that you gave them permission (and you can take it back).

 Instead of complaining about how annoying the offending company is, unsubscribe or filter out as much junk as you can to protect your inbox.
 If you make it a sacred space, you’ll think twice about signing up for something you aren’t really interested in.
 Make room for the good stuff by saying no to what doesn’t serve you or your work.

-Take back your power to pay attention to what matters to you first thing in the morning.
-Take back your clarity of knowing what does matter to you.
-Take back ease and joy too.
+Stop email from ruining your mornings.
+Take back the power to pay attention to what matters to you first thing in the morning.
+Stop email from distracting you and take back focus and clarity.
+Stop email from having all the power and take back ease and joy too.

 If you want to connect, create, and thrive, get out of your inbox and into your life.